Workiva/wf-uicomponents/README.md

 The goal is to have, by v1.0, a suite of composable objects inspired by the Spark/Flex 4 component architecture:

-- **Viewport**: Clipping container that supprots touch and mouse interactions to pan, zoom, and swipe content.
+- **Viewport**: Clipping container that supports touch and mouse interactions to pan, zoom, and swipe content.
 - **Scroller**: Decorator for Viewport that adds scroll bars to the container.
 - **Lists**: Memory-efficient, fast-performing virtualized lists for rendering any number of items.